Why the Honour & Seignory of Annaly–Teffia–Longford Is Exceptionally Rare

 Provable in law

-Europe has many extinct principalities and many surviving family names—but
+Europe has many extinct principalities and many surviving family names—but almost no surviving,

 Bottom line (plain English)